Contract Farming for Organic Produce — Risks and Rewards

 Contract farming removes the biggest source of farm income anxiety: not knowing what price you will get after you invest months of work.
 A buyer agrees to purchase a defined quantity at a defined price before you plant a single seed.
 When it works, it is the most financially secure income model in agriculture.
 When it goes wrong, it traps farmers in unfair terms they did not fully understand at signing.
 This page covers both sides honestly.

-How Contract Farming Works
+How Does Contract Farming Work for Organic Producers?

 The buyer — a food company, processor, exporter, or large retailer — approaches a farmer or FPO before the growing season.
 They specify: crop variety, quality parameters, quantity, delivery schedule, and price (either fixed or with a floor).
 The farmer agrees, plants accordingly, and delivers to the buyer’s collection point at harvest.
 Payment follows within an agreed timeline.